andrew-johnson-4/LSTS/README.md

 <a href="https://andrew-johnson-4.github.io/lsts-tutorial/"><img src="https://repository-images.githubusercontent.com/404928261/4b75e965-a631-4489-a00a-d84b19a09eb9" alt="logo image" width=40%></a>

 LSTS is a programming language and proof assistant.
+The goal for this project is to integrate formal methods with natural programming habits.
+By moving proof-theoretical concepts entirely to libraries, programmers can hopefully benefit from improved sanity without too much additional stress.

 Proofs in LSTS are built by connecting terms, type definitions, and quantified statements.
 Terms can be evaluated to obtain Values.
 Types describe properties of Terms.